toastal/elm-applicatives-and-json-decoders/README.md

 - - -

-And the ability to lift in values in with apply:
+And the ability to lift in values in with apply (Haskell):

 ```haskell